tm01013/how-to-make-your-own-crypto/README.md

    }
    ```
 4. Upload the metadata file to [npoint.io](https://www.npoint.io/) or GitHub, and get it's referance link
-   > On npoint.io don't forget to save!
-The referance link will be on the bottom of the page
+   > IMPORTANT!
+On npoint.io don't forget to save!
+The referance link will be on the bottom of the page!
 5. Add the on-chain metadata
    ```bash
    spl-token initialize-metadata <token> <token name (in quotation marks)> <token symbol (in quotation marks)> <off-chain metadata referance link> -v -p TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb